Shaerif/Windows_User_Folders_Relocation_App/docs/CONTRIBUTING.md

 8. **Open a Pull Request**

    Navigate to your fork on GitHub and click the "Compare & pull request" button.
-Provide a detailed description of your changes and reference any related issues.

 ## Development Setup